920th Rescue Wing: Air rescue / combat search and rescue

 On 7 August 2017 the 920 RQW retired its last "legacy" HC-130P/N COMBAT KING when it was flown to the 309th Aerospace Maintenance and Regeneration Group (309 AMARG) at Davis-Monthan AFB.
 The "legacy" HC-130P/N aircraft having been based on modified C-130E airframes, the 920 RQW temporarily transitioned to newer HC-130P aircraft based on modified C-130H2 airframes transferred from the 176th Wing (176 WG) of the Alaska Air National Guard pending the 920 RQW's transition to and receipt of new manufacture HC-130J COMBAT KING II aircraft.

 In January 2018, members of the 920 RQW were honored in the International Maritime Museum Hamburg in Hamburg, Germany after saving two German citizens whose vessel caught fire in July 2017 approximately 500 nautical miles off of Cape Canaveral, Florida.
 The medal is the organization's highest recognition awarded to individuals, crews or organizations who either took part in the rescue of Germans, or to German crews who took part in a rescue under extremely difficult or challenging circumstances.
 The German Maritime Search and Rescue Service presented the 920th Rescue Wing with the Medal of Honor for Rescue in Distress in a special ceremony.

 In December 2019, the 920 RQW retired its last HC-130P that had been transferred from the Alaska ANG as an interim aircraft.
 Flight crews of the 39 RQS and HC-130 flight crew on the 920 RQW staff began rotating through the 58th Special Operations Wing's 415th Special Operations Squadron at Kirtland Air Force Base, New Mexico on extended temporary duty for transition training on the HC-130J while 920th Maintenance Group personnel rotated through the 82nd Training Wing at Sheppard Air Force Base, Texas for HC-130J maintenance training.
 On 2 April 2020, the 920 RQW accepted delivery of its first HC-130J Hercules COMBAT KING II aircraft from the Lockheed Martin factory at Air Force Plant 6 in Marietta, Georgia.

+The 920 RQW received its first HH-60W Jolly Green II on 1 February 2024, and the wing divested its final two HH-60G on 8 September 2025.